3 Things That Make Addictions Worker Training Worth Pursuing

 1. High Demand and Compelling Income Potential

 Social services, which include addictions intervention, treatment, and counselling, collectively represent one of the fastest-growing career sectors in Canada.
 As awareness about the effectiveness of such services increases, so does the demand for them.
-In fact, the community and social service workers, as a group, has been projected to grow by an average rate of 35 percent between 2015 to 2024.**
+In fact, about 51,600 job openings for community and social service workers are expected during the period between 2017 and 2026.2

 Plus, it's possible to make a comfortable living by working in this field.
-Canadians who are employed full-time performing community and social service work have the chance to earn a median wage of $21.00 per hour (about $43.680 per year) or up to $32.50 or more per hour (about $67,600 per year) with experience.**
+Canadians who are employed full-time performing community and social service work have the chance to earn a median wage of $21.00 per hour (about $43,680 per year) or up to $32.00 or more per hour (about $66,560 per year) with experience.3

 2. Great Variety in Who You Can Help and What You Can Specialize In